 Children who are residents of Baltimore County between the ages of three to eighteen years old.
 There are no insurance restrictions and children with or without insurance are welcome.

-All clinics are open from 8:30 to 11:30 a.m.
+Most clinics (except Essex Health Center) are open from 8:30 to 11:30 a.m.
 All appointments are by referral only, which should be obtained and completed by the school's nurse, guidance counselor or psychologist.

 Baltimore Highlands-Lansdowne Health Center